16 Distinctively Finnish Things to Buy in Helsinki

 Marimekko fabrics are internationally famed for their wildly inventive patterns and exuberant designs.
 They’ve made such an imprint throughout the world that their products can be quickly recognized and, sometimes, as quite a compliment, said to be their work while it really is the work of their competitors.
 Marimekko’s wall hangings come in different sizes.
 They can be as much as eight feet wide and five feet high, thus occupying a good part of a wall.
 Smaller wall hangings can brighten a kitchen nook, while some wall hangings are specially made for children’s bed and playrooms.
 As with ryijas, they make excellent gifts.

 A takana is a reversible wall hanging with a double weave.
 One side might have a design with blue as the main color and light red as the secondary color, while the reverse side would feature the same design but now with light red the dominant color and blue secondary.
 Obviously, this can help diversifying room décor from time to time.
 It’s like having two wall hangings, besides being a considerable conversation piece.
 Some takanas may have a stitched top which facilitates hanging.
-Wall hangings of one size or type are sold in most of the department stores (like the one in Marikulina, Puhjoisesplanadi 33) and other shops.
+Wall hangings of one size or type are sold in most of the department stores and other shops.
 Prices can start as low as $15.
 Look around for one that catches your fancy.

 Offline reading and travel directions: